shweta-jacob/SSNP/README.md

 # SSNP: Stochastic Subgraph Neighborhood Pooling

 SSNP (Stochastic Subgraph Neighborhood Pooling) is a fork of [GLASS](https://github.com/Xi-yuanWang/GLASS).
 SSNP uses subgraph neighborhoods during pooling to increase the expressiveness of plain-GNNs on subgraph classification.
+SSNP jointly aggregates the subgraph and its neighborhood (i.e., external topology) information without any computationally expensive operations such as labeling tricks.
+To improve scalability and generalization further, SSNP also uses a simple data augmentation pre-processing step that creates multiple sparse views of the subgraph neighborhood.

 <img src="https://user-images.githubusercontent.com/14086603/232235426-d83cdaf9-00bc-4a90-baa6-52c3ab0a81e6.png" width="650" height="250">